IgniteUI/igniteui-docfx/en/components/grid_column_resizing.md

 ## Grid Column Resizing

 <p class="highlight">Column resizing feature allows the user to change the width of a certain column at runtime.
 The `igx-grid` control supports **deferred column resizing**.
-Clicking on the right header border displays a temporary resize indicator that can be dragged left ot right, serving as a preview.
+Clicking on the right header border displays a temporary resize indicator that can be dragged left or right, serving as a preview.
 The column does not change its width while dragging the resize indicator.
 The new size is applied only when the drag operation is over.
 Resizing a certain column affects the overall width of the grid, so the rest of the columns will preserve their current widths.</p>
 <div class="divider"></div>

 ### Grid Column Resizing Demo